Visiting Mount Stewart with your dog

 The dog exercise area is located next to Car Park 2.
 We would ask that you park in Car Park 1 or 2 and make your way to the Shepherds Hut at the trailhead to get your membership card scanned or pay your entry fee prior to using this facility.
 It is only with your support that we are able to open and maintain these facilities.
 Please do not park on the access road or in front of gates as this can cause an obstruction to our tenants, famers, delivery vehicles and the emergency services.

-On-Lead and Restricted Areas - Trails, gardens and buildings (including house, shop and tea room)
+On-Lead and Restricted Areas - Trails, gardens and buildings (including house and shop)

 All dogs must be kept on a short lead at all times including on the trails unless using the dog exercise area and we ask that you do not leave your dog unattended.
-Only assistance dogs can access our house however you are welcome to bring your dog into our shop and tea room.
+Only assistance dogs can access our house and tea room however you are welcome to bring your dog into our shop and visitor reception.
 We have also provided outdoor seating to the front of the tea room and adjacent to our garden shop for dogs and their owners to enjoy.
-All dogs on leads are welcome in our reception area.

 Where can't my dog go?